tj-actions/verify-changed-files/README.md

 A github action to verify that certian files did or did not change during a workflow execution.

 > NOTE: :warning:
-> * This action only detects files that have pending uncommited changes during the workflow execution, for running a specific step when a file changes relative to the default branch see: https://github.com/tj-actions/changed-files
+> * This action only detects files that have pending uncommited changes generated during the workflow execution, for running a specific step when a file changes relative to the default branch see: https://github.com/tj-actions/changed-files

 ```yaml